 In many cases, data is available from multiple sources.
 I did not attempt to list all of them.

-If you are looking for symbols/tickers for volatility exchange-traded products then you should go to this post where I list information on all USA traded volatility style funds (there are around 13).
+If you are looking for symbols/tickers for volatility exchange-traded products then you should go to this post where I list information on all USA traded volatility style funds.
 Simulated histories for some of these funds back to 2004 are available here.

 Historical data from different sources can differ—often because they use different closing times.
 Sites like Yahoo and Google Finance use standard NYSE hours, but the CBOE’s hours are different (close is 4:15 ET) and open times vary.
 For example with the advent of near 24-hour trading on VIX futures, the open time for VIX futures for Tuesday through Friday is 4:30 PM ET the previous day and Sunday at 5 PM ET is the opening time for Monday.
 When used for computing other indexes (e.g., when VIX is used in computing the index used by VQT), the CBOE data should be used.

 If you have access to Fidelity’s Active Trader Pro or Schwab’s StreetSmart Edge, you can get historical intraday data for many volatility tickers by exporting data from their charts.
 Schwab’s StreetSmart Edge allows export of watch list information, including option Greeks.